Hull COS Client Command Line Interface (HCC CLI)

 Subcommands for project administration

-The following subcommands are related to the project
+The following subcommands are related to the projects

 command and can be used for Hull project administration.